The optimal indexes for this query are ...

 -

-Improve performance by removing these XX redundant indexes.
+Improve performance and reduce storage usage by deleting XX redundant indexes.

 Database optimization checklist